tcuwp/avocado/docs/USAGE.md

 ## Summary

+### Routable controller features

 The gem will create routes that go to the controllers during app initialization.
 With the routes created and all code loaded, these controller/route features
 exist: